New Gift from Valerie Trotman Seeks to Ease Cancer's Emotional Toll

 A recent gift from Valerie A. Trotman will support the CCC’s PsychOncology Program.
 The Alexander J. and Valerie A. Trotman Cancer Support Fund will enable a wide variety of support services to those undergoing cancer treatment at Michigan.
 A gift from Valerie Trotman in 2006 established the Alexander J. Trotman Professorship in Leukemia Research.
-This story is taken from a Health System publication, Endowed Medical Professorships at the University of Michigan, which chronicles professorships in the Medical School and the generous donors who made them possible.
+This story is taken from a University of Michigan publication, Endowed Medical Professorships at the University of Michigan, which chronicles professorships in the Medical School and the generous donors who made them possible.

 In 1955, Alex Trotman was a young man fresh out of a four-year stint with the Royal Air Force (RAF), living in Essex, England.
 Supporting a wife and two young boys, and in need of a job, he opened the local newspaper, turned to the classifieds and circled an interesting ad.
 Ford Motor Company, it read, was looking for trainees.

 Trotman went for an interview and was hired.
 It was the early days of Ford of Britain — the Dearborn, Michigan-based company’s first incursion into Europe.
 Trotman was immediately enrolled in an intensive training program to familiarize him with all aspects of the company, from accounting to sales to the assembly line.
 It was a nuts-and-bolts beginning that served him — and Ford — almost unbelievably well.

 Trotman went on to become Ford chairman and led the company through a restructuring that steered the automaker from huge losses to one of its most prosperous periods during the middle- to-late 1990s.
 He retired in 1998 after 43 years with Ford in a variety of positions throughout Europe, North America and the Asia-Pacific region.